SAT-STEP/SAT-STEP/gui-testing/gui-testing.md

 The purpose of this document is to define test cases for manual testing in a way that should provide a good base for automatic testing later.
 This way little effort is wasted, and testing is improved as soon as possible.
 There should be tests for each user story, and new tests should be added at the same time as new features are merged into `main`.
-New tests should also be added as new edge-cases are added
+New tests should also be added as new edge-cases are discovered.

 ## Structure